-All-breed judge and breeder shares insight on breeding a litter, rearing and marketing puppies, plus valuable advice on veterinary, vehicle, and show expenses.
+All-breed judge and breeder shares insight on breeding a litter, rearing and marketing puppies, plus valuable advice on veterinary, vehicle, food and show expenses.

 ECONOMY TIPS FOR DOG BREEDERS